harishkola2916/springbootkafka/README.md

 This rest service performs following operations
 1. A producer service sends a post object using kafka topic
-2. A consumer service receives the post object from the reciever
+2. A consumer service receives the post object from the topic

 Running instructions: